zwpku/colvars_sde/README.md

-# Enhanced sampling of general stochastic differential equations (SDEs)
+### Enhanced sampling of general stochastic differential equations (SDEs)

-The implementation of enhanced sampling algorithms is largely based on modification of the code in [colvars](https://github.com/Colvars/colvars).
+The implementation of enhanced sampling algorithms in this package is largely based on modification of the code in [colvars](https://github.com/Colvars/colvars).